Robert Carlyle

 Hamish Macbeth poster

-Bftv 8.5 / IMDb 7.8
+Bftv 9.0 / IMDb 7.8

 In the quaint Scottish village of Lochdubh, Hamish Macbeth, a jovial and observant constable, keeps the peace with his trusty dog, Wee Jock.
 Despite a reputation for laziness, Hamish’s keen eye and deep understanding of his community allow him to unravel the mysteries that plague his peaceful town.
-Through his charmingly unorthodox methods and unwavering dedication, Hamish upholds justice and brings tranquility to the rugged beauty of the Scottish Highlands.
+Through his charmingly unorthodox methods and unwavering dedication, Hamish upholds justice and brings tranquillity to the rugged beauty of the Scottish Highlands.

 28 Weeks Later (2007)